Vansh-Baghel/JS_Things/JS_notes.md

 ## prompt

-- Used to popup the information related to input text.
+- Used to popup the information related to input text and to get the input.

-## doc_button.addEventListener('click',inputMsg);

-- `addEventListener` is used to make responsive to any element.
-  EG:- 'click'
-- doc_button is the assigned name of the variable and inputMsg is the user defined functionName .

-## console.log()

-- Its used to get output not on the web page, but in the inspect console section.
+* Always returns string even if u add any number.

 # Variables

 ## Rules of variables

-- Can contain :- '\_' and '$'
+- Can contain :- `_` and `'$'`
 - Can contain number but only in between and not in the start.

 ## Cases of variables